Saprotrophic nutrition

 Saprotrophic nutrition /sæprəˈtrɒfɪk, -proʊ-/ or lysotrophic nutrition is a process of chemoheterotrophic extracellular digestion involved in the processing of decayed (dead or waste) organic matter.
-It occurs in saprotrophs, and is most often associated with fungi (for example Mucor) and soil bacteria.
-Saprotrophic microscopic fungi are sometimes called saprobes; saprotrophic plants or bacterial flora are called saprophytes (sapro- 'rotten material' + -phyte 'plant'), although it is now believed that all plants previously thought to be saprotrophic are in fact parasites of microscopic fungi or other plants.
-The process is most often facilitated through the active transport of such materials through endocytosis within the internal mycelium and its constituent hyphae.
+It occurs in saprotrophs (organisms which feed on decaying organic matter), and is most often associated with fungi (e.g. Mucor) and with soil bacteria.
+Saprotrophic microscopic fungi are sometimes called saprobes.
+Saprotrophic plants or bacterial flora are called saprophytes (sapro- 'rotten material' + -phyte 'plant'), although it is now believed that all plants previously thought to be saprotrophic are in fact parasites of microscopic fungi or of other plants.
+In fungi, the saprotrophic process is most often facilitated through the active transport of such materials through endocytosis within the internal mycelium and its constituent hyphae.